fronell/dotvim/README.md

 Setup instructions:

 1. Download ctags for Windows from https://github.com/universal-ctags/ctags-win32/releases
-2. Extract ctags.exe in a directory thats in %PATH%
+2. Place ctags.exe in a directory thats in %PATH%